Maurice Stanley Friedman: Awards and recognition

 Maurice Friedman held an S.B. magna cum laude in Economics from Harvard University (1943), an M.A. in English from Ohio State (1947), a Ph.D. in the History of Culture from the University of Chicago (1950), an honorary LL.D. from the University of Vermont (1961), and a Doctor of Humane Letters from the Professional School of Psychological Studies, San Diego (1986).
 In 1983 he received an M.A. in Psychology from International College.
 In 1984-85 he was San Diego State University’s first University Research Lecturer.
 In 1985 Professor Friedman received the Jewish National Book Award for biography for his Martin Buber’s Life and Work.
-He was Senior Fulbright Lecturer, the Hebrew University of Jerusalem, Israel, 1987–88, and in January–February 1992 he gave seminars and lectures at the Indira Gandhi National Centre for the Arts in New Delhi.
+He was Senior Fulbright Lecturer, the Hebrew University of Jerusalem, 1987–88, and in January–February 1992 he gave seminars and lectures at the Indira Gandhi National Centre for the Arts in New Delhi.
 On August 9, 2015 Maurice Friedman posthumously received a Memorial Award for Lifetime Achievement in recognition of distinguished lifetime contributions to humanistic psychology by the Society for Humanistic Psychology at the 123rd annual convention of the American Psychological Association in Toronto, Ontario.
 The award was accepted by his daughter, Dvora Friedman Dawson.